Cowboy action shooting: Events

 Every stage at a match is intended to be different.
-Sometimes only two types of guns are used or perhaps even only one.
-Occasionally a shooter is required to reload a firearm while being timed.
+Sometimes, only two types of guns are used or perhaps even only one.Occasionally, a shooter is required to reload a firearm while being timed.

-When he comes to the line, the shooter will place his guns as required by the stage description.
-When the competitor steps to the start position, the Range Officer conducting the stage will ask if the shooter understands the course of fire and clarify any questions the shooter may have.
-The Range Officer will ask if the shooter is ready, will tell the shooter to "Stand By", and will start the timer within 2 to 5 seconds.
-When started, the timer gives an audible electronic tone and the shooter will begin the stage.
+When coming to the line, the shooter places their guns as required by the stage description.
+When the competitor steps to the start position, the range officer conducting the stage asks if the shooter understands the course of fire and clarifies any questions the shooter may have.
+The range officer asks if the shooter is ready, tells the shooter to "stand by", and starts the timer within two to five seconds.
+When started, the timer gives an audible electronic tone, and the shooter begins the stage.

-An example of a stage might have the shooter draw his first revolver and engage five steel targets then holster his first revolver and move to his left to where his rifle is staged.
-He will retrieve his rifle and engage the rifle targets, which are set farther away than the pistol targets.
-These might be nine separate targets, or perhaps three targets which the shooter will "sweep" three times.
-He then lays his rifle back down on the hay bale with action open and chamber empty and runs to the right where his shotgun is staged.
-Since shotguns are always staged open and empty, the shooter will retrieve his gun and load it with a maximum of two rounds (regardless of the type of shotgun) and engage two knock-down targets, reload and engage two more knock-down targets (which must fall to score).
-The shooter will then lay his open and empty shotgun back on the hay bale and draw his second revolver.
-This time the shooter engages three revolver targets in what is known as a "Nevada Sweep" (left, center, right, center, left) for a total of five rounds.
+An example of a stage might have the shooter draw their first revolver and engage five steel targets, then holster their first revolver and move to the left to where their rifle is staged.
+They retrieve the rifle and engage the rifle targets, which are set farther away than the pistol targets.
+These might be nine separate targets, or perhaps three targets, which the shooter will "sweep" three times.
+They then lay the rifle back down on the hay bale with action open and chamber empty and run to the right where their shotgun is staged.
+Since shotguns are always staged open and empty, the shooter retrieves their gun and loads it with a maximum of two rounds (regardless of the type of shotgun) and engages two knock-down targets, reloads and engages two more knock-down targets (which must fall to score).
+The shooter then lays their open and empty shotgun back on the hay bale and draws their second revolver.
+This time the shooter engages three revolver targets in what is known as a "Nevada sweep" (left, center, right, center, left) for a total of five rounds.

-After the competitor is finished shooting, the Range Officer will tell him to take his long guns and go to the unloading table where another shooter will supervise the unloading and verify that the guns are unloaded.
-The shooter's time is then recorded and any misses or penalties added.
+After the competitor is finished shooting, the range officer tells the shooter to take their long guns and go to the unloading table where another shooter supervises the unloading and verifies that the guns are unloaded.
+The shooter's time is then recorded, and any misses or penalties are added.
 Targets are scored by three observers who count misses.